dask/dask-gke/README.md

 ### Alternate docker image

-Each type of pod in dask-kubernetes currently is founded on the docker image ``mdurant/dask-kubernetes:latest``.
+Each type of pod in dask-gke currently is founded on the docker image ``mdurant/dask-gke:latest``.
 The Dockerfile is included in this repo.
 Users may wish to alter particularly the conda/pip installations in the middle of the work-flow.

 There are two ways to apply changes made to a dask cluster: